 And the spinach which you should also rinse.

 Stir everything together and when the spinach is wilted, its’ ready to serve!

 Season the curry with lime juice and a pinch of salt and serve it with some fresh cilantro on top.

-You could serve this curry with rice or with some sort of flat bread.
+You could serve this Cashew and Chickpea Curry with rice or with some sort of flat bread.
 Either way it’s fantastic on a cold winter night and is totally doable even on a week night!